 Hiring your first employee as a new business owner is both an exciting and frightening experience.
 Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, but there is also a lot of paperwork and laws to comply with.

 Here are 8 steps a business will need to make when hiring their first employee in Utah.

-Employers will need to first get an Employer Identification Number (EIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Employer Registration with the Utah State Tax Commission and Utah Labor Commission.
+Employers will need to first get an Employer Identification Number (EIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Employer Registration on the Utah Department of Workforce Services website.

 Each new employee will need to fill out the I-9, Employment Eligibility Verification Form from U.S. Citizenship and Immigration Services.
 The I-9 Form is used to confirm citizenship and eligibility to work in the U.S.